selimanac/defold-daabbcc/README.md

 ## Building [AABB.cc](https://github.com/lohedges/aabbcc) lib

-I need a help for building AABB.cc on Windows.
+I need help for building AABB.cc library on Windows.
 I manage to build it for MacOS and Linux.
 But unfortunately, I don't have a "Windoz" box.

 I removed unnecessary stuff like python wrapper and docs for Doxygen.
 Here is my build/make files: https://github.com/selimanac/aabbcc/tree/defoldWrapper